 The Timmins West mine is located approximately 18 kilometres west of Timmins and is comprised of the Timmins deposit, which has been in commercial production since January 2011, and the Thunder Creek deposit, which achieved commercial production in January 2012.
-The newly discovered 144 Gap deposit, located approximately 600 metres from the Thunder Creek deposit, is currently being development with an initial mineral reserve targeted for release in the third quarter of 2017.
+The newly discovered 144 Gap deposit, located approximately 600 metres from the Thunder Creek deposit, is currently being developed with an initial mineral reserve targeted for release in the third quarter of 2017.
 All three deposits are interconnected by underground drifts.
 Tahoe produces ore from the mine via a 5.5 metre diameter shaft with a 6,000 tonne per day hoisting capacity.
 Ore is accessed using mobile equipment via internal ramps both from surface and the main shaft.
 Primary mining methods include longitudinal and transverse longhole mining.

 The Bell Creek mine is located in Hoyle Township, Ontario, Canada, approximately 20kms northeast of Timmins.
 Operations are exploiting steeply-dipping shear-hosted sulfide gold mineralization by underground longhole mining methods with ore trucked to surface via a ramp system for processing.
 A project to rehabilitate a historic shaft at Bell Creek and extend it from approximately 300 metres to a depth of 1,080 metres commenced in the second quarter of 2016, with completion targeted for mid-2018.
 The shaft project is expected to result in a doubling of production at Bell Creek, to approximately 80,000 ounces per year, and to significantly extend mine life.